 Emotional Cheating- What Is It and Where Should You Draw the Line

-When most people think of infidelity, they think of physical infidelity.
-There are many ways an individual can be unfaithful, though, including emotional infidelity.
+When most people think of cheating, they think of physical cheating.
+There are many ways an individual can be unfaithful, though, including emotional cheating.

 Is there a possibility that your partner is cheating emotionally?
 Are you unsure of the signs or how to address the issue without sacrificing your relationship?

 Read on to learn more about emotional cheating and how to handle it in your relationship.

 In order to understand emotional cheating, it’s important to first understand the difference between emotional and physical affairs.
 There are some key differences between the two, including the following:

 - Physical affairs involve a partner engaging in sexual intimacy with another person.

 - Emotional affairs often do not involve physical intimacy.
 Sometimes, the two people never meet in-person.

 - Emotional affairs involve sharing intimate thoughts and feelings, often thoughts and feelings that are not shared with the person’s partner or spouse.